Bulgarian hip-hop: Notable acts

 between a Bulgarian rapper and an American worldwide known rap star.

 There are also some Bulgarian mainstream hip-hop artists who collaborate with folk-stars (e.g. Ustata).

 The hip-hop scene in Bulgaria consists of numerous performers, including Spens, XA, Wosh & Yoko, X-Team, FARS (Funatic Adventures of Rhyme Sapiens), E.C.C.C - East Coast Cash Crew, Horata na Izgreva DRS+ (Dope Reach Squad working alongside Nokaut since 2002) and even have a representative of the crunk/dirty south movement, in the face of Jentaro and his group Nad Zakona (also known as Above Da Law Clique or just Above Da Law).
 He is notoriously known not only for his raw lyrics and gimmicks to turn a pending club crowd into a riot, but also for his rough flows and deliveries, often bordering with screaming.
 On March 31-st, 2010, he alongside other popular Bulgarian hip-hop artists was a supporting act for Lil Jon at his concert in Zala "Universiada" in Sofia, Bulgaria.
 He is the founder and developer of the crunk style in Bulgaria since 2005, being the first ever to bring it to Europe.
 Udarnata Grupa (The Striking Team) is the most prominent underground formation in Bulgaria, with no media appearance, a few events in Plovdiv, but with own distinctive style of rapping which is appreciated form those who are familiar with what is to be called "real hip-hop".

 Upsurt is also a famous hip-hop group, which has gone from underground to mainstream.
 Their first album, Bozdugan, was released in 1999 and was based on rude and vulgar rhymes as well as original pop references.

 After 2010 the Bulgarian hip hop scene was flooded with new innovative artist including - F.O., Keranov, Qvkata DLG, Dim4ou, Jluch and many others, who became popular with uploading their songs online and later making videoclips for the songs.
 They became notorious mostly with their lyrics concerning the everyday lifestyle of the Bulgarian youth.

+Festivals

+The Egasi Festa festival in Burgas in May 2023 bought together several hip hop artists.